Alfred Nobel: Nobel Prize

 There is a well-known story about the origin of the Nobel Prize, although historians have been unable to verify it, and some dismiss the story as a myth.
 In 1888, the death of his brother Ludvig supposedly caused several newspapers to publish obituaries of Alfred in error.
 One French newspaper condemned him for his invention of military explosives—in many versions of the story, dynamite is quoted, although this was mainly used for civilian applications—and this is said to have brought about his decision to leave a better legacy after his death.
-The obituary stated, Le marchand de la mort est mort ("The merchant of death is dead"), and went on to say, "Dr. Alfred Nobel, who became rich by finding ways to kill more people faster than ever before, died yesterday."
+The obituary supposedly stated, Le marchand de la mort est mort ("The merchant of death is dead"), and according to the myth went on to say, "Dr. Alfred Nobel, who became rich by finding ways to kill more people faster than ever before, died yesterday."
 Nobel read the obituary and was appalled at the idea that he would be remembered in this way.
 His decision to posthumously donate the majority of his wealth to found the Nobel Prize has been credited to him wanting to leave behind a better legacy.
 However, it has been questioned whether or not the obituary in question actually existed.
+An actual obituary (pictured) stated "A man who can only with the utmost difficulty be considered a benefactor of mankind has died yesterday at Cannes.
+It is Mr. Nobel, inventor of dynamite.
+Mr. Nobel was Swedish."
+It was published on the first page of the Figaro on the 15th of April 1888 and retracted the next day.

+Obituary of Alfred Nobel published on April 15th 1888.

 On 27 November 1895, at the Swedish-Norwegian Club in Paris, Nobel signed his last will and set aside the bulk of his estate to establish the Nobel Prizes, to be awarded annually without distinction of nationality.
 After taxes and bequests to individuals, Nobel's will allocated 94% of his total assets, 31,225,000 Swedish kronor, to establish the five Nobel Prizes.
 By 2022, the foundation had approximately 6 billion Swedish Kronor of invested capital.